skyfielders/python-skyfield/skyfield/documentation/searches.rst

 then finally catches up and —
-like a racecar zooming past us on the inside of a curve — passes very quickly between our planet and the Sun, generating the sharper “v” in our graph.
+like a racecar zooming past us on the inside of a curve — passes very quickly between our planet and the Sun, generating the sharper “v” in our plot.

 It looks like the maxima come no more often than each half-year, so we can set the rough period to 180 days